 The clerk’s office of the government agency or entity you believe was responsible for your accident is the first place to contact about filing your claim.
 For example, if you have a claim to file against the county, check with the county clerk’s office.
 It might accept claims directly, or direct you to another agency, such as the county attorney or controller’s office.
-If your claim is against the state, call the state board of claims, board of control, or state attorney general’s office to find out where to file.
-After you talk to someone, send them a confirming letter repeating what they told you about where and how to file.
+If your claim is against the state, email or call the state board of claims, board of control, or state attorney general’s office to find out where to file.
+After you talk to someone, send them a confirming email or letter repeating what they told you about where and how to file.
 Keep a copy for your records.

 If you are not sure whether your claim is against the city, the county, or some state agency, file a separate claim against each of them.
 In most states, it does not cost anything to file a claim against the government, and filing in each place will protect you against failing to file against the correct entity before the time limit runs out.
 If it turns out later that one or another government entity was not responsible, you can simply ignore or drop your claim against it.